Maytown, Queensland: History

 Mining Warden Philip Frederic Sellheim, an educated family man residing at Maytown, bemoaned the lack of social institutions and initiated the establishment of a hospital, school and Miners' Institute Library, although these did not eventuate until the 1880s when most of Maytown's population had departed.
 In 1886 the population was 154 Europeans and 450 Chinese.
 There was no Christian church, but there was a Chinese temple.

+Maytown State School opened circa 1877 and closed in 1917.
+It reopened briefly in 1924, closing in 1925.

 By the turn of the century the town had a branch of the Queensland Government Savings Bank, a state school, courthouse, school of arts, hospital, police barracks, one hotel, eight stores - four of which were Chinese, a baker, saddler and Miners Institute.
 In 1900, the town had a population of 674 (252 Europeans and 422 Chinese).

+Maytown State School opened circa 1877 in Maytown and closed in 1917.
+It reopened briefly in 1924, closing in 1925.

 By 1924 only Wah Chong and Company's store remained operating.
 Buildings like the school, which closed in 1925, remained abandoned until World War II in the hope of a mining revival.
 The town was largely abandoned by 1945.

 Today there are only the remains of the baker's oven, stone kerb and channeling along the former Leslie Street, telegraph poles, floor paving, a cemetery with 16 headstones from 1875 to 1986 remaining and in Duff Street a replica hut built by the Palmer River Historical Preservation Society.